labex-labs/open-source-labs/python/python-mastery/lab-ex2-1-different-ways-of-representing-records/en/step2.md

     test_single_string()
 ```

-Run this script by executing:
+After adding the code, save the file.
+Now, to run this script, open your terminal and execute the following command:

 ```bash
 python3 /home/labex/project/memory_test1.py
 ```

-You should see output similar to:
+When you run the script, you should see output similar to this:

 ```
 File length: 12361039 characters